This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-- 3 tablespoons good olive oil (enough to make sure all veggies are coated)
+- 3 tablespoons olive or avocado oil (enough to make sure all veggies are coated)

-- 1 1/2 teaspoons kosher salt (add more to taste at the end)
+- 1 1/2 teaspoons Kosher salt, plus more to taste

 - 1/2 teaspoon garlic powder

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

 - Preheat the oven to 425°F. Line two rimmed baking sheets with foil or parchment paper for easy clean up.

 - Place all the cut vegetables in a single layer on 2 baking sheets.
 Drizzle them with olive oil, salt, pepper, and garlic powder.
 Toss well and spread out on the pan.